jessehouwing/git-sync/docs/usage.md

 "refs/heads/main"
 ```

-**Bootstrap pushes the source HEAD's branch first.** On hosts that pick the
+**Bootstrap pushes the source HEAD's branch first.** When initializating a new
-default branch from the first push to a fresh repo (GitHub, GitLab,
+repository, the default branch is based on the first push to a fresh repo (GitHub, GitLab,
 others), this makes the mirror's default branch match the source
 without any manual step.
 No flag needed — the ordering is always applied.